kleinay/kleinay.github.io/README.md

 Previously, I completed my B.Sc.
 (2015) in Psychology and Philosophy at [Bar Ilan University](http://www1.biu.ac.il/indexE.php), and my M.Sc.
 (2018) and Ph.D.
 (2024) in Computer Science, in the [Natural Language Processing Lab](https://biu-nlp.github.io/) at Bar Ilan University under the supervision of [Prof. Ido Dagan](http://www.cs.biu.ac.il/~dagan/).
 My Ph.D was focused on Semantic Representations (see [the QASem project](#the-qasem-project)).

- Other that that, my research interests are (very) broad, and include computational linguistics, semantics and meaning, cognitive psycholinguistics and applied deep learning for NLP.
+Beyond that, my research interests are (very) broad, and include computational linguistics, semantics and meaning, cognitive psycholinguistics, and understanding NLP deep learning models.
 I'm also enthusiastic about cross-disciplanry collaborations of AI and Data-Science specialists with social sciences and humanities, aiming at revolutionzing the way we investigate, measure and confirm/disprove scientific research questions in the ``softer'' sciences.

 ## The QASem project